-E. Honor Probation Action Plan A student sanctioned with an Honor Probation
+E. Honor Probation Action Plan

 Student Government.
 The suspecting person should promptly follow up with the President of Student Government to determine whether the suspect has reported the infraction.

 - 1. Honor Probation: A specified period during which a student's honor and conduct will be closely scrutinized.
 Certain privileges may be suspended.
 Violation of the terms of the probation or of the Honor Code is likely to result in suspension or expulsion from the College. - 2.
 Suspension: Temporary dismissal for one, two, or three semesters.
 The student may apply to the College for reenrollment at the end of the period of suspension with no assurance that such application will be granted. - 3.
 Expulsion: Permanent dismissal.